 I mean, inns existed.
 But the word in Greek in Luke 2:7 is κατάλυμα, which is more accurately “guest room” — like in Luke 22:11: “Where is the guest room where I may eat the Passover with my disciples?”
 (The word for “inn” is πανδοχεῖον, which we find in Luke 10:34, the story of the good Samaritan.
 Roughly translated it means “where all may stay.”)

 So Mary and Joseph show up in Bethlehem for the nonexistent census and don’t have a guest room to sleep in.
 They’re not looking for a hotel – they’re looking for friends or family to stay with, but no one’s got a guest room available.
 Maybe the guest room is already full.
 Maybe they weren’t expected and the clean sheets aren’t on the bed.
-Maybe they’re not welcome inside since, you know, they’re pregnant out of wedlock (would YOU believe your kid showing up with his near-birth girlfriend if he said it was God’s son?).
+Maybe they’re not welcome inside since, you know, they’re pregnant out of wedlock (would YOU believe your cousin showing up with his near-birth girlfriend if he said it was God’s son?).
 So they give birth somewhere with animals (don’t worry! the manger IS in the story, I will not mess with the manger).
 It’s probably not the stable of a large inn but a normal house.
 Most houses of the day had one large room for eating, sleeping, etc, and the animals were brought into a lower front room overnight – so it would be warm and private-ish, albeit with goats and chickens around.